LazyT/obpm/README.md

 The current version supports the following features:

-* import blood pressure and heart rate via usb from the device and keep it private on your pc
+* import blood pressure and heart rate via usb from the device or csv file and keep it private on your pc
 * export to csv/pdf documents or print it
 * analyse, zoom, set time range, change diagram type, see minimum/average/maximum values
 * multi language (English and German at the moment, translators welcome)